Kimberley Brownlee

 Kimberley Brownlee (born June 4, 1978) is a Canadian philosopher.
 She holds a Canada Research Chair in Ethics at the University of British Columbia.
 Previously, she was a Professor of Philosophy at the University of Warwick.
 She is known for her works on conscience, conviction, civil disobedience, the ethics of sociability, ideals, virtue, practical reason, and human rights.

 Brownlee is a winner of the Philip Leverhulme Prize.

+Whilst studying at Oxford, Brownlee competed for the Oxford University Dancesport Club, for which she was awarded a Full Blue in 2006.